mmarquez76/maymarquez.com/src/index.md

 ---
 She specializes in backend optimization problems, parallel computing, and snazzy websites like these.
 She has a master's degree in computer science from Florida International University.
 She's proficient in a few different programming languages and frameworks (including, [unfortunately,](https://www.destroyallsoftware.com/talks/wat) JavaScript).

-She was the president of the Mu chapter of Upsilon Pi Epsilon for a year, leading *ShellHacks*, Florida's Largest Hackathon, and she's hosted a few workshops on GitHub.
-She's helped raise over $90,000 for COVID-19 relief and children with disabilities through [various](https://scrap.tf/titaniumtank) [fundraisers.](https://wiki.teamfortress.com/wiki/Operation_Madness_vs_Machines#Charity)
+She was the president of the Mu chapter of Upsilon Pi Epsilon, leading *ShellHacks*, Florida's Largest Hackathon, and she's hosted a few workshops on GitHub and C++.
+She's helped raise over **$240,000** for COVID-19 relief, children with disabilities, and LGBTQ+ youth [through](https://give.thetrevorproject.org/team/363190) [various](https://scrap.tf/titaniumtank) [community](https://tiltify.com/+team-moonlight/tf2-binary-blackout) [fundraisers.](https://wiki.teamfortress.com/wiki/Operation_Madness_vs_Machines#Charity)

 In her off time, she's an amateur musician.
 She plays the piano (badly) and the drums (not so badly).